88-degrees/Book-of-Changes/appendix02s1.md

 The virtuous subject of the first line' is in paragraph 2 called zăn, 'the benevolent' or loving.'
 It is the only case in all the symbolism of the Yî where we find that term used as an adjective.
 It is emphatic here for 'humanity,' man in his ideal.

-The other paragraphs present nothing for remark beyond what has been said on the Text of the duke of Kâu.
+The other paragraphs present nothing for remark beyond what has been said on the Text of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou).

 299:XXV The composition of the hexagram is given here in a manner different from what we have met with in the account of any of the preceding figures; and as the text is not called in question, I have made the best I could in the translation of the two commencing clauses.
 The application of the symbolism to what the ancient kings did is also hard to comprehend.